Mass Mailing Service

 Certain mailings must be approved.
 To send a Mass Electronic Mailing:

 - Decide the target population and message content.
-At present, we can send a message to:
+If approved, a message can be sent to:

 - all students who have registered electronic mail addresses and/or